Prescott, Cowboys get out of funk, ease past Dolphins 31-6

 ANOTHER SCARE FOR HURNS

 Miami receiver Allen Hurns had to be taken off the field after a jarring play at the home of the Cowboys, just as he did in the playoffs last season when he broke his ankle on a gruesome-looking play against Seattle when he played for Dallas.
-A woozy Hurns left the field on his own, but was ruled out in the first quarter with a concussion.
+A woozy Hurns left the field on his own, but was ruled out with a concussion.

 HOWARD EJECTED